 - Provide palliative care beds and specialized palliative care consultation teams in every community, based on hospital and community size, to immediately increase access to and attention on palliative care.

 As always, your can use our EasyMail system to contact your MLA, or EasyLetter to write a letter to your local newspaper editor raising these points.
 But we encourage you to get creative in your messages for this campaign.
 Consider:

 - If you are an elder, tell your personal story of how essential visitors are to your well-being, or how you value the option to live in a Christian care home surrounded by staff and acquaintances that share your beliefs rather than in a government-run care home.
 Tell your story to your MLA or your local newspaper.
 In our world, stories are incredibly powerful at changing hearts and minds.

 - If you are a young person, interview your grandparents about how they would like to be cared for as they grow older, or talk about some of the freedoms you hope to keep as you age.
 Post that video to social media or send it off to your MLA.

 - If you are a health care professional, particularly if you work in long-term care, speak up!
 You are the experts who care for people firsthand.
 You are the ones who may face pressure by the government to participate in euthanasia.
 Take to social media, speak to your MLA, or write to your local paper and share your stories of how we can take better care of seniors.

 We recently launched our Let the Church be the Church campaign, imploring our provincial government to give Christians the freedom to fulfill the duties that God has given to us.
 Yet, it isn’t enough that Christians just have this freedom.
 We also need to exercise that freedom and be leaders in showing what it means to live as the church of Christ in the world.
-This Called to Care campaign builds on this call to not only advocate for but also personally care for our elderly neighbours.
+This Called to Care campaign builds on this call to not only advocate for but also personally care for our elderly and our vulnerable neighbours.